JohnEngates/pqcsurvey/README.md

 ## Usage

+1. Select your industry profile to apply appropriate factor weightings (or customize weights manually)
-1. Rate your organization's maturity level for each factor from 1 (non-existent/ad hoc) to 5 (best practice)
+2. Rate your organization's maturity level for each factor from 1 (non-existent/ad hoc) to 5 (best practice)
-2. Click "Calculate QRI" to view your results
+3. Click "Calculate QRI" to view your results
-3. Review your:
+4. Review your assessment:
-   - Overall QRI score
+   - Overall QRI score and category breakdown
-   - Radar chart visualization
+   - Radar chart visualization of all 14 factors
-   - Priority focus areas
+   - Priority focus areas with implementation timeline
-   - Factor-specific guidance
+   - Factor-specific guidance and recommendations
-   - Cloudflare implementation recommendations
+   - Cloudflare implementation recommendations for PQC adoption

+The tool automatically generates personalized guidance based on your lowest-scoring factors, providing targeted recommendations for immediate, medium-term, and long-term actions.

 ## License

 MIT License - feel free to use and modify as needed.

+## Project Structure

+- `survey-config.js` - Configuration file containing all survey data:
+  - Industry-specific weight profiles
+  - 14 assessment factors with detailed guidance
+  - Score thresholds and recommendations
+  - General and vendor-specific guidance

+- `survey.html` - Main application file with all UI and logic:
+  - Survey form with factor rating inputs
+  - Industry profile selector
+  - Scoring algorithm
+  - Results visualization
+  - Recommendation engine

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request to enhance the survey factors, improve the UI, or add new industry profiles.